Burundi Passport Ranking

-The Burundian passport currently ranks on the 90st place according to the Guide visa index.
+The Burundian passport currently ranks on the 90st place according to the Guide Passport Ranking Index.
 It provides visa-free access to 50 countries.
-The passport ranking has dropped over the past years.
+The Passport Ranking has dropped over the past years.
 The government does however steady efforts of enhancing international relations.
 Burundian passport holders have visa-free access and visas on arrival to countries such as Indonesia, Philippines, Singapore and Serbia.
 Burundian citizens do however require a visa to enter 176 destinations in the world such as China, Russia, the United States and the entire European Union.
 This high visa requirement results in a low mobility score.

 The Republic of Burundi is a former Belgian colony.
 Located in Central Africa it consists of 18 provinces.
 It borders Tanzania, Rwanda and the Democratic Republic of the Congo.
 The most important provinces are Gitega, Ngozi and Muyinga.
 Burundi is a relatively small country in Africa with a surface area of 27,834 square kilometers.
 Its climate is equatorial and the geography is dominated by hilly and mountainous terrain.

 The overall population is 11.8 million people.
 The capital of the country is Gitega.
 The largest city is however Bujumbura with 331,000 inhabitations.
 Other important cities of the country are Bobo-Muyinga, Ruyigi and Ngozi.
 The largest airport is Melchior Ndadaye International Airport (BJM).
 It has an approximate yearly passenger traffic of 131,000 people.
 It connects the country to destinations across Africa and to Belgium.
 It is named after Melchior Ndadaye, the first democratically elected president of the county.